-79. Experience for multi crew pilot licence
+81. Experience for multi crew pilot licence

-- (1) The applicant shall complete in an approved training course not less than 240 hours as pilot flying and pilot not flying of actual and simulated flight. - (2) Flight experience in actual flight shall include at least the experience requirements prescribed in regulation 63(1), upset prevention and recovery training, night flying and flight by reference solely to instruments.
+(1) The applicant shall complete in an approved training course not less than 240 hours which includes actual and simulated flight as pilot flying and pilot monitoring..

+(2) Flight experience in actual flight shall include at least the experience requirements prescribed in regulation 63(1), upset prevention and recovery training, night flying and flight by reference solely to instruments.

-(3) In addition to meeting the provisions of subregulation (2), the applicant shall gain the experience necessary to achieve the advanced level of competency prescribed in Schedule 4 of these Regulations, in a turbine-powered aeroplane certificated for operation with a minimum crew of at least two pilots, or in a flight simulation training device approved for that purpose by the Authority in accordance with paragraph 4 of Schedule 4 of these Regulations.
+(3) In addition to meeting the provisions of subregulation (2), the applicant shall have gained the experience necessary to achieve the final competency standard of the approved adapted competency model.in a turbine-powered aeroplane certificated for operation with a minimum crew of at least two pilots, or in a flight simulation training device approved for that purpose by the Authority in accordance with paragraph 4 of Third Schedule of these Regulations.

-80. Flight instruction of multi crew pilot licence
+82. Flight instruction of multi crew pilot licence

-- (1) The applicant shall complete a course of approved training covering the experience requirements specified in regulation 79. - (2) The applicant shall receive dual flight instruction in all the competency units prescribed in Schedule 4 of these Regulations, to the level required for the issue of the multi-crew pilot licence, to include the competency units required to pilot under instrument flight rules.
+(1) The applicant shall complete a course of approved training covering the experience requirements specified in Regulation 80.

+(2) The applicant shall have receive dual flight instruction in order to achieve the final competency standard in all the competencies of the approved adapted competency model, for the issue of the multi-crew pilot licence.

-81. Privileges and limitations of holder of multi crew pilot licence
+83. Privileges and limitations of a holder of multi crew pilot licence

-- (1) Subject to compliance with the requirements specified in regulations 18, 20, 22(1), 23 and 44, the privileges of the holder of a multi-crew pilot licence shall be- - (a) to exercise all the privileges of the holder of a private pilot licence in the aeroplane category provided the requirements of regulation 63 have been met; - (b) to exercise the privileges of the instrument rating in a multi-crew operation; and - (c) to act as co-pilot of an aeroplane required to be operated with a co-pilot. - (2) Before exercising the privileges of the instrument rating in a single-pilot operation in aeroplanes, the licence holder shall demonstrate an ability to perform the duties of a pilot-in-command in a single-pilot operation exercised by reference solely to instruments and shall meet the skill requirement prescribed in regulation 104(2) appropriate to the aeroplane category.
+(1) Subject to compliance with the requirements specified in Regulations18, 20, 22(1), 24 and 45, the privileges of the holder of a multi-crew pilot licence shall be-

+- (a) to exercise all the privileges of the holder of a private pilot licence in the aeroplane category provided the requirements of regulation 63 have been met; - (b) to exercise the privileges of the instrument rating in a multi-crew operation; and - (c) to act as co-pilot of an aeroplane required to be operated with a co-pilot.

+(2) Before exercising the privileges of the instrument rating in a single-pilot operation in aeroplanes, the licence holder shall demonstrate an ability to perform the duties of a pilot-in-command in a single-pilot operation exercised by reference solely to instruments and shall meet the skill requirement prescribed in regulation 104(2) appropriate to the aeroplane category.

-- (3) Before exercising the privileges of a commercial pilot licence in a single-pilot operation in aeroplanes, the licence holder shall- - (a) complete in aeroplanes 70 hours, either as pilot-in-command, or made up of not less than 10 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (b) complete 20 hours of cross-country flight time as pilot-in-command, or made up of not less than 10 hours as pilot-in-command and 10 hours as pilot-in-command under supervision, including a cross-country flight totaling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; and - (c) meet the requirements for the commercial pilot licence specified in regulations 70(2), 73(4), 71(1)(a) with the exception of 71(1)(b) and 71(4) appropriate to the aeroplane category.
+(3) Before exercising the privileges of a commercial pilot licence in a single-pilot operation in aeroplanes, the licence holder shall-

+- (a) complete in aeroplanes 70 hours, either as pilot-incommand, or made up of not less than 10 hours as pilotin-command and the necessary additional flight time as pilot-in-command under supervision; - (b) complete 20 hours of cross-country flight time as pilot-incommand, or made up of not less than 10 hours as pilotin-command and 10 hours as pilot-in-command under supervision, including a cross-country flight totaling not less than 540 km (300 NM) in the course of which fullstop landings at two different aerodromes shall be made; and

+(c) meet the requirements for the commercial pilot licence specified in regulations 6970 71(1) and(2) 71(1)(b)(i) with the exception of and 71(3) and (4) appropriate to the aeroplane category.

-82. Renewal requirements for multi crew pilot licence
+84. Renewal requirements for a multi crew pilot licence